BestTimesToVisit.com Logo

 money

-While many places accept cards, cash is king for street vendors and smaller shops.
-Exchange a bit of USD for Vietnamese Dong (VND) at the airport or a reputable bank, but avoid unofficial money changers.
-Keep small bills handy for easy transactions.
+While many places accept cards, cash is king for smaller vendors and street food.
+Exchange some USD for Vietnamese Dong (VND) at the airport or a reputable bank, but be aware of exchange rates.
+Keep smaller bills handy for easy transactions, as change can sometimes be an issue.

 culture